lodarren/MathematicalLibrary/README.md

 # Instructions for Grader

-- You can generate the first required action related to adding Xs to a Y by...
+- You can generate the first required action related to adding a Request to the TheoremLibrary or EquationLibrary by first entering the "Open Request Library!", selecting "View Requests", and then by clicking on "Submit Request" (if the entry is not completed, it will ask if you want to submit the entry, select "Submit" for the time being.).
+Upon completion, if this entry was an equation then it will be in the "Equation Library", and if the entry was a theorem then it will be in the "Theorem Library".
+To access either one of these libraries, simply click on "Return to Main Menu" on the right of the screen and enter the designated library.
+Your theorem/equation will be in the dropdown menu in the top right corner.
-- You can generate the second required action related to adding Xs to a Y by...
+- You can generate the second required action related to adding a Request to the Request Library by starting the program, clicking on the button that says "Make Requests", and specify the request name, type, derivation etc. Upon completion, you will be returned to the main menu.
+Please click on "Open Request Library!" and click on "View Requests".
-- You can locate my visual component by...
+Your request you just entered will be on the drop-down menu in the top right corner.
+- You can locate the visual component of the program when loading entering the main menu of the program.
+You will be prompted with a picture of multiple math equations in the center of the screen.
-- You can save the state of my application by...
-- You can reload the state of my application by...
+- You can save the state of my application by clicking the button "Goodbye!".
+You will be prompted if you would like to save the application.
+Click "Save Entries", if you would like to save the application (other options will result in no \
+saves).
+- When loading the application, you will be prompted if you would like to load the previous save file.
+If "Load save" is selected, then the previous save file will be loaded (other options will result in no entries added to any library).